 Chris Yogerst is assistant professor of communication, Department of Arts and Humanities, at the University of Wisconsin – Milwaukee.
 He is author of From the Headlines to Hollywood: The Birth and Boom of Warner Bros.
-His upcoming book is about the 1941 Senate Investigation of Motion Picture War Propaganda.
+His next book about the 1941 Senate investigation into motion picture propaganda is due out in 2020.

 Mel Brooks, Boomer’s Comedian

 Mel Brooks looked for boundaries to cross and conventions to subvert, but his best work rarely came from crossing social and political boundaries....

 The Most Powerful Person in Hollywood Without a Studio

 The most powerful man in Hollywood didn’t make movies.
 He was a shady journalist....

 How Stan Lee Became the Man Behind Marvel

 Chris Yogerst on Bob Batchelor's recent biography of the comic book legend....

 Hollywood, Los Angeles Spies, and the Underground Battle Against Hitler

 Two new books tell the story of how one alarmed volunteer in L.A.’s Jewish community helped take down Nazi spies in the years leading up to World War II....